What You Need to Know About Diabetes

-At Appletree, we can help you manage your Type 2 diabetes.
+At Appletree, we can help you manage your Type I or Type II Diabetes.
 Whether you are newly diagnosed, or have been living with your diabetes for some time, we can help.

-Appletree offers Diabetic Clinics, by appointment, specifically for Type 2 diabetes.
-Supervised by Internal Medicine specialists, these clinics are designed to assess your needs and help you manage your diabetic risk factors, including your blood pressure, weight, blood sugar levels and social habits.
+Appletree offers diabetic clinics by appointment, for Type I or Type II diabetes.
+Supervised by specialists, these clinics are designed to assess your needs and help you manage your diabetic risk factors, including your blood pressure, weight, blood sugar levels and social habits.

 You will receive nutrition and exercise advice, and will set goals to keep your condition in check.
 Your treatment plan will be analyzed and reviewed every three months to ensure that you receive the care you require.